-- "standing rules and orders" means the standing rules and orders adopted under section 11. - "statutory committee" means a statutory committee established under section 80. - "tabled" in or at, includes laid before. - "temporary Chairperson of Committees" means a member appointed or recognised as a temporary Chairperson of Committees under the standing rules and orders.
+- "Speaker" means the Speaker of the Assembly. - "standing rules and orders" means the standing rules and orders adopted under section 11. - "statutory committee" means a statutory committee established under section 80. - "tabled" in or at, includes laid before. - "temporary Chairperson of Committees" means a member appointed or recognised as a temporary Chairperson of Committees under the standing rules and orders.